ATHLETE

 Icon of person Ruth Beitia

-Ruth Beitia Vila (Spanish pronunciation: [rut ˈβejtja]; born 1 April 1979) is a retired high jumper who was the 2016 Olympic champion in the women's high jump.
+Ruth Beitia Vila (Spanish pronunciation: [rut ˈβejtja]; born 1 April 1979) is a Spanish retired high jumper who was the 2016 Olympic champion in the women's high jump.
 She was also a politician in the Partido Popular and a member of the Parliament of Cantabria.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Ruth Beitia is the 2,515th most popular athlete (down from 2,326th in 2019), the 2,128th most popular biography from Spain (down from 2,118th in 2019) and the 11th most popular Spanish Athlete.
+Her biography is available in 35 different languages on Wikipedia (up from 33 in 2024).
+Ruth Beitia is the 2,522nd most popular athlete (down from 2,327th in 2024), the 2,146th most popular biography from Spain (down from 2,118th in 2019) and the 11th most popular Spanish Athlete.

 Memorability Metrics